srideviraman1407/car_model_with_vin/README.md

 5. make sure service and pods are created by using "kubectl get pods" and "kubectl describe svc car-model"
-6. use "kubectl describe svc car-model" to get loadbalancer Ingress or external ip address for example:http://203.0.113.0:5000/vin/WAUHGAFC6GN017093
+6. use "kubectl describe svc car-model" to get loadbalancer Ingress or external ip address for example:http://203.0.113.0:5000/vin/WAUHGAFC6GN017093 Autoscaling based on CPU usage and request:
+"kubectl autoscale deployment car-model-vin --cpu-percent=70 --min=1 --max=10"

+How continous delivery works:
+when develoers push code to github-->jenkins-->create and push docker images to docker registry-->spinnaker pipeline grabs image from docker registry and pushes the image to kubernetes